UKHomeOffice/core-cloud-static-sites-action/README.md

 ## Overview
 The action :

-- is asuming the AWS Role
+- is assuming the AWS Role
 - is uploading the files to an S3 bucket
 - is setting the caching minimum time
 - is clearing the CloudFront cache so new file versions can be retrieved